-Buddhism is a major world religion and philosophy founded in northeastern India in the 5th century AD.
+Buddhism is a major world religion and philosophy founded in northeastern India in the 5th century BC.
 It is based on the teachings of Siddhartha Gautama, commonly known as “The Buddha”, who was born in what is today Nepal.
 Buddhism takes as its goal the escape from suffering and from the cycle of rebirth: the attainment of nirvana.
 There are between 230 million and 500 million Buddhists worldwide.
 An overview of the most famous Buddhist temples in the world.

 Haeinsa (Temple of Reflection on a Smooth Sea) is one of the most important Buddhist temples in South Korea.
 The temple was first built in 802 and rebuilt in the 19th century after Haiensa was burned down in a fire in 1817.
 The temple’s greatest treasure however, a complete copy of the Buddhist scriptures (he Tripitaka Koreana) written on 81,258 woodblocks, survived the fire.

 Situated on the Thonburi side of the Chao Phraya River , Wat Arun (“Temple of Dawn”) is one of the oldest and best known landmarks in Bangkok, Thailand.
 The temple is an architectural representation of Mount Meru, the center of the universe in Buddhist cosmology.
 Despite it’s name, the best views of Wat Arun are in the evening with the sun setting behind it.